adityakumar1309/learning/company_wise_material/walmart_labs/remaining.md

     Given all robotic directions..
 Give the shortest distance to reach the same destination Rows and columns are sorted .
 Search an element in them .
 # Behaviour Round    https://worknearyou.net/walmart-interview-questions/
-    no of island
     https://www.geeksforgeeks.org/fix-two-swapped-nodes-of-bst/
     Question 1 – Write code for Quick Sort, Questions related to time complexity and optimization, can we achieve Complexity of less than O(nlog(n))? by using N threads ?.
-    Implement an immutable class that has a hashMap as instance variable
+ ## Write an immuatable class, Implement an immutable class that has a hashMap as instance variable
- ## Write an immuatable class
  ## print odd and even using multithreading
- ## median in linked list
   https://www.geeksforgeeks.org/print-binary-tree-vertical-order-set-2/
  https://www.geeksforgeeks.org/longest-palindrome-substring-set-1/
  ## permutation of string